 - Video otoscopy for deep ear flushes, myringotomies, bulla cultures and removal of foreign bodies and polyps from the ear canal.

-Our behavior resident provides personalized plans for owners of many different species to assist them in treating their animals’ problem behaviors, including:
+Our board-certified behavior specialist provides personalized plans for owners of many different species to assist them in treating their animals’ problem behaviors, including: